jnozzi/cocoadev.com/markdown/GettingTheRootVolumeName.md

 CK OS X:Capture:Untitled 3

-which General/AppleScript understands just fine.
+which AppleScript understands just fine.

 However, for the root volume, beginSheetForDirectory give me something like:

 /Users/cklein/Documents/Untitled 3

-Since the first element is not a volume name, replacing the /s with :s gives something General/AppleScript can't handle.
+Since the first element is not a volume name, replacing the /s with :s gives something AppleScript can't handle.
 I could recognize this case and add the volume name... but I can't figure out how to GET the name of the root volume in a system-independent way.
 Any suggestions?

 ----

-Rather than creating the path manually, use General/CoreFoundation:
+Rather than creating the path manually, use CoreFoundation:

-General/CFURLRef posixURL = General/CFURLCreateWithFileSystemPath(NULL,
+CFURLRef posixURL = CFURLCreateWithFileSystemPath(NULL,
     CFSTR("/Volumes/CK OS X/Capture/Untitled 3"), kCFURLPOSIXPathStyle, false);
-General/CFStringRef hfsPath = General/CFURLCopyFileSystemPath(posixURL, kCFURLHFSPathStyle);
+CFStringRef hfsPath = CFURLCopyFileSystemPath(posixURL, kCFURLHFSPathStyle);
-General/CFShow(hfsPath);
+CFShow(hfsPath);
-General/CFRelease(hfsPath);
+CFRelease(hfsPath);
-General/CFRelease(posixURL);
+CFRelease(posixURL);

 ----

 Ouch.
 Really complicated.
-I suggest you to use General/NSFileManager's displayNameAtPath:@"/".
+I suggest you to use NSFileManager's displayNameAtPath:@"/".
 It should do the work.

 ----